mindspore-ai/docs/tutorials/source_en/dataset/cache.md

 - The use of `spilling=True`:

     - `spilling=True` indicates that the remaining data is written to disks when the memory space is insufficient.
-Therefore, ensure that you have the writing permission and the sufficient disk space on the configured disk path is to store the cache data that spills to the disk.
+Therefore, ensure that you have write permission and sufficient disk space on the configured disk path to store the cache data that spills to the disk.
 Note that if no spilling path is set when cache server starts, setting `spilling=True` will raise an error when calling the API.

     - `spilling=False` indicates that no data is written once the configured memory space is used up on the cache server.